Hurricane-k/Demo-AlignWhitePoints/README.md

 Apart from SPD dataset, the QEs of main and telephoto camera embed in drone haven't been disclosed yet.
 In demo, the data calculated by QEs are precalculated and saved as `.mat` files.
 In  `line 91-92` are replaced with `line 94-95` in `mainFunc_visualization.m`.

+`mainFunc.m` and `mainFunc_visualization.m` are the main function to get the results and comparison visualization.

 # Structure of the repository
 1. the folder `camera_spectral` includes the QE/CSS(Camera Spectral Sensitivity Curves) from ["What is the space of spectral sensitivity functions for digital color cameras?"](https://ieeexplore.ieee.org/document/6475015)[2].
 All `.mat` files are sorted out by [Yuteng Zhu's Phd Disseration and related work](https://ueaeprints.uea.ac.uk/id/eprint/82695/)[3].
 2. the folder `data` included the necessary data during SPD selection and visualization.